Updated July 13, 2026 to reflect Judge Mikaela Nix's responses; additional information.

 “She owed him her career — and she paid him back with favorable treatment in his divorce,” the site declares.

-At the same time, Nix and Walker own another home in the Holden Heights area of Orlando.
-Mortgage documents show they purchased it for $441,750 in March 2022.
+Nix and Walker own two other properties in Orlando.
+Mortgage documents show they purchased a home in the Holden Heights area in March 2022 for $441,750.
 In March 2026, they modified that loan, deferring $37,205.83 in payments until the home is sold or the mortgage paid off.
 The new mortgage on the Holden Heights home is now $400,903.83.
+Nix said the loan modification was to accommodate a pool.
+Meanwhile, the neighborhood homeowners association liened that property for nonpayment of $1,424.12 in fees.
+Nix and her husband satisfied that debt in June.

 According to WFTV 9, the defense attorney for Jamond Lamb argued before Nix that his client should be released from jail because prosecutors had not filed charges within 30 days of his arrest as required by law.
 The attorney claimed Lamb had been in jail for 33 days.
 Nix released Lamb on his own recognizance while prosecutors fumed that Nix and the defense attorney miscounted the days he had actually been in jail.
 Prosecutors also said they were not alerted that Lamb had been let go.